 Coronavirus – Recruiting Volunteers and DBS Checking

-These roles do not involve volunteers handling any money or having face-to-face contact with vulnerable people and therefore will not require an enhanced DBS check
+Where these roles do not involve volunteers handling any money or having face-to-face contact with vulnerable people, they do not require a DBS check.

-BVA will arrange for a free DBS check to be carried out for Tier 2 volunteers where required, however to avoid delay, volunteers who already hold a DBS certificate (e.g. due to their existing day jobs or previous volunteer roles) should be prioritised as Tier 2 volunteers wherever possible.
+BVA will arrange for a free DBS check to be carried out for volunteers where required, however to avoid delay, volunteers who already hold a DBS certificate (e.g. due to their existing day jobs or previous volunteer roles) should be prioritised where required as volunteers wherever possible.

 In the current situation, the government have temporarily changed the requirements for presenting id when submitting a DBS application and BVA are in the process of making changes so that we will be able to continue to provide our DBS service whilst the current conditions continue.